-After tremendous 2020 growth under the leadership of President Molly Neuman, Songtrust now represents more than 3 million songs and 350,000 songwriters from over 145 countries.
+After tremendous 2020 growth under the leadership of President Molly Neuman, Songtrust now represents more than 3 million songs and 350,000 songwriters.
 The royalties Songtrust paid to its clients grew by more than 185% annually from 2019 to 2020 as chart-topping songwriters/producers, powerhouse music companies, and emerging music creators joined Songtrust to collect their publishing earnings.

 Songtrust was founded in 2011 with the mission to create a more equitable music ecosystem, and provide all creators with open access to collect their global publishing revenue.
 Fast forward to 2021, the company’s 10th anniversary, and the music landscape looks very different than it did in 2011 -- creator independence has reached unprecedented heights with DIY artists releasing 9.5 million tracks in 2020, eight times the amount that major labels released.
 Additionally, there are now more than 60,000 songs uploaded to Spotify per day, up 50% from 40,000 per day in 2019.

 With music consumption growing by 22.6% year-over-year during the first six months of 2020 compared to the same timeframe in 2019, it is ever more essential that all music creators, companies, and rights holders are able to access and collect as much of their global publishing revenues as possible.
 Songtrust has expanded its global royalty collection network to 215 countries, covering 98.3% of the global music market, in order to ensure its clients are collecting as much of their publishing revenue as possible.

 “Each day at Songtrust, we hear first-hand from clients and prospects who want to build and sustain their music careers and businesses at a global level,” said Neuman, who has championed independent music creators throughout her career, beginning as a songwriter herself.